 Further details about the layoff aren’t available, because the employees told the paper that Hilton ordered them not to talk to the media – or, if they did, they’d lose their severance pay.”

 Be sure to check out the full article by hitting the link above.
-Warning: there are are few hundred posts from very angry American’s following the article.
+Warning: there are a few hundred posts from very angry American’s following the article.
 Here is a follow up article regarding the reader’s comments.